-Tritium: Although not required by ODCM, a total of six (6) groundwater samples were analyzed for Tritium during the report period.
-Tritium was not detected in any of the four (4) indicator samples, nor was it detected in any of the two (2) control samples.
+Tritium: Although not required by ODCM, a total of four (4) groundwater samples were analyzed for Tritium during the report period.
+Samples at the control station were not obtained due to lack of operating water wells.
+Tritium was not detected in any of the four (4) indicator samples.

-Gamma Spectrometry: Although not required by ODCM, a total of six (6) groundwater samples were analyzed by gamma spectrometry during the report period.
-Gamma emitting radionuclides were not detected in any of the four (4) indicator samples, nor were they detected in any of the two (2) control samples.
+Gamma Spectrometry: Although not required by ODCM, a total of four (4) groundwater samples were analyzed by gamma spectrometry during the report period.
+Gamma emitting radionuclides were not detected in any of the four (4) indicator samples.